Local Experiences Along the Tourist Trail in Hue

 This article may contain affiliate links where I make a small commission for purchases you make from links that you click from this article.
 By purchasing through these links, you support me at no additional cost to you.
 Thanks for your support.

-There is a well worn tourist trail in Vietnam, and yes, the Vietnamese can be quite aggressive when it come to tourism and selling you things, but once you step out of those tourist districts – you can find a very different experience.
-Sure – you will still stick out and probably still pay higher prices due to the color of your skin – but you won’t be catered or pandered to.
-If you take some time, the Imperial City of Hue fits in that class of tourist city that with a little digging you can find a more local experience.
-Due to its history ranging from the ancient Nguyen Dynasty to the infamous war battles – it’s a main stop on the tourist trail.
-Yet for me it’s always been the least touristy feeling town.
-If you simply wander off a few blocks from the Citadel and the backpacker area you can find ‘normal’ life – and no one really cares if you are foreign or not.
+There is a well-worn tourist trail in Vietnam, and yes, the Vietnamese can be quite aggressive when it comes to tourism and selling you things, but once you step out of those tourist districts, you can find a very different experience.
+Sure – you will still stick out and probably still pay higher prices due to the color of your skin – but you won’t be catered to or pandered to.
+If you take some time, the Imperial City of Hue fits in that class of tourist city, where, with a little digging, you can find a more local experience.

 Table of Contents

-One of the things that fascinate me with the Vietnamese is their patience and ability to deal with uncomfortable situations and lack of space.
-So when you take a trip that is about getting more immersed in local experiences it sounds nice and interesting, but you also have to be aware that you may also be thrown into uncomfortable situations that test your patience and your own cultural norms.
-You can no longer look from a distance – you have to adapt into it.
-So when we got on our overnight train to go to Hue, the old Royal City of Vietnam, got settled into our sleeper car and a big huge cicada like bug climbed over my foot – I probably shouldn’t have been startled.
-When kids were running around screaming in our train car playing at 11:30PM, this shouldn’t have been a big deal.
-When others came into our sleeper compartment and sat around talking, I shouldn’t have been stunned.
-Yet – I was.
-We took the overnight train from Hanoi to Hue – a 12+ hour journey.
-We had sleeper cars that were fairly clean, but they did have a roach problem.
-However, the best part was that we were intermixed with local families and other budget travelers.
+One of the things that fascinates me about the Vietnamese is their patience and ability to deal with uncomfortable situations and a lack of space.
+So, when you take a trip that is about getting more immersed in local experiences, it sounds nice and interesting, but you also have to be aware that you may also be thrown into uncomfortable situations that test your patience and your own cultural norms.
+You can no longer look from a distance – you have to adapt to it.

-Dinner with Locals
+Dinner with locals

 After arriving by train in the morning, we toured around the Citadel that day in the heat and got our requisite ‘tourist’ moments in – then we were free to find the real Hue.
 That night we went to Lam’s home – a local motorbike guide to have dinner and see what a local’s home life is like.
 The dinner was arranged by our Intrepid guide as he knew that we and the Australian family we were traveling with were very interested in local experiences.

-The next morning we hired Lam to take us on a motorbike tour in and around Hue.
-We each had our own motorbike driver and they took us through the countryside for 4 hours experiencing the simplicity of local rural life.
+The next morning, we hired Lam to take us on a motorbike tour in and around Hue.
+We each had our own motorbike driver, and they took us through the countryside for 4 hours, experiencing the simplicity of local rural life.
 We stopped at small villages and markets, and even a rural farming museum where a beautiful old woman demonstrated how the locals harvest and dry rice, water fields, and what everyday life was like in villages.
-She sang songs, laughed, and most of all she smiled.
-She was one of the most entertaining people on our trip.
-The motorbike trip wasn’t a part of our Intrepid itinerary – but Lam and his team of motorbikes are available to hire anytime in Hue – and I would highly recommend it.
-It was one of our favorite activities in Vietnam.

 Hue’s Cathedral